Helpful resources for VAXNEUVANCE

 For your practice

-Image of Health Care Provider Resource on Disparities in IPD Vaccination
+Image of Health Care Provider Resource on Disparities in IPD Vaccination Coverage

-Disparities in IPD Vaccination
+Disparities in IPD vaccination coverage

 Important data on incomplete vaccine series among infants

-EHR Guidance
+EHR guidance

 Useful instructions on adding VAXNEUVANCE to your EHR system